BPSS Curriculum Guideline: Appearance Enhancement (leading to DOS licensure)

 - The sole goal of these curricula is to make students eligible to take the NYS licensing exams and obtain their license.
 There is no other educationally legitimate purpose for these curricula.
 Please note that the exams are set by the Department of State.
 The DOS-Division of Licensing Services is the final authority over matters related to Appearance Enhancement examinations.

 - For curriculums offering exams in a language other than English, please consult the Teaching in LOTE (Language/s Other Than English) BPSS Curriculum Guidelines and Checklist

-- The BPSS entrance requirement for these specific curricula is High School Diploma/GED/TASC or, if your school opts to admit those students without such secondary education certificates, an Ability-to-Benefit test at the 6th/7th grade level, such as TABE or Wonderlic Basic Skills Test scores of 200 verbal/210 quantitative.
-Note that your school is NOT required to admit those students without High School Diploma/GED/TASC.
+- The BPSS entrance requirement for these specific curricula is High School Diploma/GED or equivalent.
+If your school opts to admit those students without such secondary education certificates, an Ability-to-Benefit test at the 6th/7th grade level, such as TABE or Wonderlic Basic Skills Test scores of 200 verbal/210 quantitative.
+Note that your school is NOT required to admit those students without High School Diploma/GED.